InFillmore: Frame-Guided Language Generation with Bidirectional Context

 \section{Conclusion}

-We propose the application of frame semantics in the context of controllable text generation.
-We introduce two extensions to neural conditional language generation that leverage FrameNet frames as guiding signals: 1) model fine-tuning with a frame-guided infilling objective; and 2) disjunctive lexically constrained decoding with frame-associated lexical units.
-Experimental results on a sentence infilling task and the case study involving an interactive story generation setup show that both of our methods can properly leverage the frame information to trigger surface realization of frame semantic content, with minimal loss in generation quality.
+We propose the application of frame semantics in the context of controlled text generation.
+We introduce two extensions of neural text generation that leverage FrameNet frames as guiding signals: 1) model fine-tuning with a frame-guided infilling objective; and 2) disjunctive lexically constrained decoding with frame-associated lexical units.
+Experimental results on a sentence infilling task and the case study involving an interactive story generation setup show that both of our methods can properly leverage the frame information to trigger surface realization of frame semantic content.
 Our results show that our methods enable explicit manipulation of semantics at the frame level with competitive generation quality, and we exhibit a variety of use cases that enable new dimensions of user guidance on generation.